drksheer/Crypto-PNL-Tracker/README.md

     - *Multiple accounts:* You can setup multiple accounts by copying the entire account property from `{` to `}`, and pasting it again separating it by a comma.
 3. Run `PNLTracker.exe` this should launch a web server and your results will be available on http://localhost:5000 once all data has been imported.
 4. Keep Daisy's PowerShell script running in the background to automatically keep your data up-to-date.

-## Tips when setting up Daisy's settings.json file
-- It's best to set your `start` date to the start date of, or as close as you can to when your Binance/Bybit account was created.
-If you specify an arbitrary date which is much earlier than the acccount start date, the import may only process the last 30 or so days.